Maria Island from ground view with Darlington on the left hand side and water on the right hand side.

 Project stages

-Stage 1 - Draft Reserve Activity Assessment (RAA) and supporting information are accepted as suitable for public consultation.
+Stage 1 - Draft Reserve Activity Assessment (RAA) and supporting information accepted as suitable for public consultation.

 Key dates

-Public consultation period beings
+Public consultation open

 • Saturday, 4 March 2023

-Close of comment period
+Close of consultation

 • Monday, 3 April 2023